Page last updated 06 Nov 2022

 - For a set of numbers between two numbers a and b that is not made up of either of the two above types, the Lebesgue measure cannot be deduced directly, but is given by subtracting the total of Lebesgue measures of the sets of type (i) and (ii) from the overall length between a and b.
 (Footnote: Note: In order to avoid contradictions when Lebesgue theory is used along with set theory and the Axiom of Choice, then this means there must be sets of points that don’t have any measure - not a zero measure, nor some finite measure, nor an infinite measure - just no measure at all.
 Which means that, when using set theory and the Axiom of Choice, there are sets of points for which the axioms of the Lebesgue theory of measure cannot give a measure for those sets.
 See also The Axiom of Choice.)

-The axioms of Lebesgue theory of measure are based around the requirement that if an interval is split into two sets of points, then the sum of the Lebesgue measures of the two sets must always sum up to the total length of the interval.
+The axioms of Lebesgue theory of measure are based around the requirement that if, for a given interval, any set A is defined for that interval, then the sum of the Lebesgue measures of the that set and its complement (the set of elements not in A, see complement) must always sum up to the total length of the interval.
 Now, while it might be nice to have that requirement satisfied, the Lebesgue method of doing so comes at a high price.
 The downsides are many.
 One major downside is that it is never explained how a collection of infinitely many zeros (the measures of single points separated by non-degenerate intervals) can be a finite non-zero value.

 But the principal downside is that it leads to a direct contradiction - as in the case described above of ever decreasing intervals.

-- calculate a limiting condition for the total length of the intervals, without including any consideration of the relationships between the endpoints of the intervals
+- calculate a limiting condition for the total length of intervals of decreasing size, without including any consideration of the relationships between the endpoints of the intervals

-- calculate a limiting condition for the totality of points that are in the set of points given by all defined intervals, without including any consideration of the actual lengths of the intervals.
+- calculate a limiting condition for the totality of points that are in the set of points given by all defined intervals, without including any consideration of the limit of the summation of lengths of intervals.
 This is done by applying a limit to every union of overlapping intervals of A, which results in irrational values for the endpoints of the complete intervals of A.

 In case (a), you get a value of number theory: a numerical value of 1⁄9.